link to ringley website

 So, how many rental homes are there in the UK and how many need energy efficiency improvements to get to EPC grade C?

 According to the study by Savills, more than half of the 5.7 million homes in the private rental sector would need significant upgrades to meet the new regulations whenever they come into effect.
-This presents a daunting challenge for landlords, especially when many owners struggle to cover their costs due to rising interest rates and lack of mortgage interest tax relief for residential rental investment properties held outside a company.
+This presents a daunting challenge for renting-homes-wales-act-how-will-it-impact-landlords'>landlords, especially when many owners struggle to cover their costs due to rising interest rates and lack of mortgage interest tax relief for residential rental investment properties held outside a company.

-Emphasising the gravity of the situation, the study states that if implementing these changes is postponed, it would alleviate some immediate financial pressure on landlords, allowing them more time to plan and execute the necessary upgrades effectively.
+Emphasising the gravity of the situation, the study states that if implementing these changes is postponed, it would alleviate some immediate financial pressure on renting-homes-wales-act-how-will-it-impact-landlords'>landlords, allowing them more time to plan and execute the necessary upgrades effectively.
 However, the ongoing mortgage costs and the potential end of assured shorthold tenancies could still lead to some buy-to-let investors weighing their positions again and quitting the rental market, potentially further reducing supply and contributing to continued upward pressure on rents.

 Recent data shows that 51 percent of the 728,138 EPC certificates issued for homes in the private rental sector during 2021-2022 remained below the EPC level C. This indicates some progress compared to 2016-2017, when 73 percent of private rental housing stock fell below EPC level C. Given EPCs only require renewal every 10 years, these figures are misleading.
 And, the report does not really make clear whether percentages are improving due to newly build stock being added to the market, given most newly built homes can now reach EPC grade B, older properties being withdrawn from the market, or low EPC rated properties being upgraded.